Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

     for the evaluation.
-The results show that the CNN based method has a 100% accuracy of identifying the correct ephemeral key nibble given a trace from the attack set, whereas the SVM and Random Forest methods show a slighly lower accuracy and the template attack lags behind them all.
+The results show that the CNN based method has a 100% accuracy of identifying the correct ephemeral key nibble given a trace from the attack set, whereas the SVM and Random Forest methods show a slightly lower accuracy and the template attack lags behind them all.
 As a consequence, the CNN based method is able to iteratively recover the entire 256bit ephemeral key using just a single guess of each of its 64 nibbles and the private scalar can be